By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 The most general form of registering a callback is by using the onComplete

-method, which takes a callback function of type Try[T] => U
+method, which takes a callback function of type Try[T] => U.

 The callback is applied to the value

-if the future completes successfully, or to a value
+of type Success[T] if the future completes successfully, or to a value

-of type Failure[T]
+of type Failure[T] otherwise.

-, in that it is a monad
+The Try[T] is similar to Option[T] or Either[T, S], in that it is a monad

 potentially holding a value of some type.